zelon88/HRCloud2/README.md

 -Open, edit, and save Microsoft Office documents and rich-text files.

--Can perform OCR on any image or .pdf and create any office document.
+-Performs OCR on any image or .pdf and turn it into any office document.
 Supports multi-page PDF's.

 -Image editing features (rotate, resize, convert.
 API for maintain A/R).